marinov98/MarinMacs/README.md

 # emacs guide MY WAY

-# I was inspired to write this after I finished configuring my emacs file to write C++, Python, and JavaScript code
+# I was inspired to write this after I finished configuring my emacs file to write C++, Python, and JavaScript code as well as take notes in Org mode and write LaTex

 ## please note:
 I have used emacs ONLY on MacOS and Ubuntu so my knowledge is limited